 2) Delete Cache Settings

-From this page, you can decide which cache files must be removed from the website.
+From this page, you can select which cache files to remove from the website.

 You can delete the